KaiTheRedNinja/Jumbleum/Notes.docc/SATs/SAT Math.md

     - ⭐ In the given equation, XXX are constants, the (sum/product) of the solutions is YYY (some function of the constants).
 What is YYY
     - ⭐ Polynomials

+## Strategy

+Some general purpose strategies to answering questions

+- For simple arithmetic, use a physical scientific calculator for CHECKING your answers.
+It is almost always faster to do them in your head and check afterwards as a sanity check.
+This also reduces the chance of you making data entry mistakes
+- Understand what the question is asking for.
+The test will sometimes give you a complex-looking quadratic or exponential, but the question will ask you for something like "what is the y intercept"

 ## Desmos

 Desmos is a graphing calculator.
 Any linear inequality can be solved trivially using Desmos.